-Pages 193-198: It's important for students to understand that colors do not look precisely the same on different devices and under different viewing conditions.
+Pages 195-198: It's important for students to understand that colors do not look precisely the same on different devices (such as computer monitors and tablets) and different viewing conditions (such as in the dark or in sunlight).
 It's also important to understand that users can "manage" colors so they do look more similar from the beginning to end of a publishing process.
 Color management, however, is a complex topic better suited to more experienced students.